bdurand/capistrano-docker_deploy/README.md

 The deployment is configured with the following properties in your capistrano recipe.

-* docker_repository - The URI for the repository where to pull images from.
+* `docker_repository` - The URI for the repository where to pull images from.
 If you are building images on the docker host (i.e. for a staging server), this can just be the local respoitory.

-* docker_tag - The tag of the image to pull for starting the containers.
+* `docker_tag` - The tag of the image to pull for starting the containers.

-* docker_roles - List of server roles that will run docker containers.
+* `docker_roles` - List of server roles that will run docker containers.
 This defaults to `:docker`, but you can change it to whatever server roles you have in your recipe.

-* docker_user - User to use when running docker commands on the remote host.
+* `docker_user` - User to use when running docker commands on the remote host.
 This user must have access to the docker daemon.
 Default to the default capistrano user.

-* docker_env - Environment variables needed to run docker commands.
+* `docker_env` - Environment variables needed to run docker commands.
 You may need to set `HOME` if you are pulling docker images from a remote repository using a use that is not the default deploy user.

-* docker_apps - List of apps to deploy.
+* `docker_apps` - List of apps to deploy.
 Each app is deployed to its own containers with its own configuration.
 This value should usually be defined on a server role.

+* `docker_prefix` - Optional prefix to attach to docker container names.
+This can be used to distinguish containers where multiple applications are running on the same host with the same `docker_apps` names (for instance, if you run staging containers on the same hardware as your production containers).

-* docker_configs - List of global configuration files for starting all containers.
+* `docker_configs` - List of global configuration files for starting all containers.

-* docker_app_configs - Map of configuration files for starting specific docker apps.
+* `docker_app_configs` - Map of configuration files for starting specific docker apps.

-* docker_args - List of global command line arguments for all continers.
+* `docker_args` - List of global command line arguments for all continers.

-* docker_app_args - Map of command line arguments for starting specific docker apps.
+* `docker_app_args` - Map of command line arguments for starting specific docker apps.

 ### Example Configuration